HxS Objects

 This sections describes the fundamental HxS objects, the meaning of their properties.

-The HxS language specifies several objects used to describe hardware / software interfaces.
-The following sections describe the meaning of the objects and their properties.
+The HxS language defines several objects that are used to describe hardware and software interfaces.
+The following sections explain the significance of these objects and detail their properties.

 Namespace

-A HxS file may contain one or more namespaces.
-It is mandatory to specify a namespace for HxS objects, so that they are uniquely identifiable.
-A namespace is created as follows.
+An HxS file may contain one or more namespaces.
+Specifying a namespace for HxS objects is mandatory to ensure they are uniquely identifiable.
+A namespace is created as follows:

 namespace Eccelerators.HxS.Docs { }

 Namespaces do not have any properties.
-They are just here to group HxS objects and make them uniquely identifiable.
-HxS objects may also be imported from other namespaces, see use keyword.
+They exist solely to group HxS objects and make them uniquely identifiable.
+HxS objects can also be imported from other namespaces using the use keyword.

 Interface

-A hardware / software interface description starts always with an interface object in HxS.
-If no interface object exists in a HxS file, nothing will be generated.
-It is the top-most object describing a hardware / software interface.
-A HxS file can have none, one or multiple interface objects as needed.
-This is an example of a interface objects, just having a Name and Description property.
+A hardware/software interface description in HxS always starts with an interface object.
+If no interface object exists in an HxS file, nothing will be generated.
+The interface object is the top-most object describing a hardware/software interface.
+An HxS file can have none, one, or multiple interface objects as needed.
+Below is an example of an interface object, which includes a Name and Description property:

 namespace Eccelerators.HxS.Docs